 Undocumented Man in Coma After Taser Incident With Border Patrol

-Jose Gutierrez was a longtime L.A. resident and film engineer, married to U.S. citizen Shena Wilson, with whom he had two children.
+Jose Gutierrez was a film engineer and married to U.S. citizen Shena Wilson, with whom he has two children.

 By Asraa Mustufa Apr 14, 2011